Coimbatore Tamil Nadu, India Travel Guide

 This lake within the city has a beautified promenade popular for walks, jogging, and birdwatching.

-About 90 km from Coimbatore, a significant wildlife sanctuary for jeep safaris and elephant camps.
+About 90 kilometers from Coimbatore, a significant a wildlife reserve for jeep safaris and elephant camps.

 Accessible from Coimbatore, a biodiversity hotspot in the Western Ghats; pristine rainforest.